stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 To enable a directory, you must:

 1. Get the directory instance from the client instance with the href of the directory.
-2. Set the directory instance to enabled.
+2. Set the directory instance to `Enabled`.
 3. Call the save method on the directory instance.

 **Code:**